 Without competent validation, your organization runs the potentially catastrophic risk of deploying a flawed model into production.
 In business, this can put a company in jeopardy and even a position of legal liability.
 A single flawed model used repeatedly in the same organization can cost millions, if not billions, in losses.
 In sectors like health and science, a poorly validated model puts human lives at risk.

-Beyond the model itself, many organizations, including KPMG and Axene Health Partners, include model governance and documentation oversight as fundamental components of the validation process.
+Beyond the model itself, many organizations who leverage machine learning models, including KPMG and Axene Health Partners, include model governance and documentation oversight as fundamental components of the validation process.
 Of course, the validation process itself must also be thoroughly documented.

-Model-driven organizations that take their data-science initiatives seriously rely on enterprise-grade ML operations platforms like Domino’s.
+Model-driven organizations that take their data-science initiatives seriously rely on enterprise-grade MLOps platforms like Domino’s.
 Not only does Domino provide the libraries and collaboration tools that data-science teams need, it offers a wealth of documentation and governance tools that can direct the entire data science lifecycle.
-To explore Domino for yourself, log in today for a free 14-day trial.

 David Weedmark is a published author who has worked as a project manager, software developer and a network-security consultant.